 Wait... those posters plastered up all over town!
-Del Mar imagined a big beaming smile on his face and a white cowboy hat, and it suddenly hit him.
+Del Mar imagined a big beaming smile on his face; a white cowboy hat and suddenly it dawned on him.
 He jumped up knocking his chair backwards and shrieked like a schoolgirl who’d just spotted Bing Crosby or Frank Sinatra on the street, “Jack… no-uh um… JUM… uh… JUMPIN’ JOHNNY TWIST!!!” he yelled at the top of his lungs, standing there pointing at him in astonished disbelief.

 The man sitting right here at his very own table was a famous rodeo star!
 In fact he was his hero and the man Kyle hoped to be some day!